zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - A distributed identity name
 - A trusted registry which governs that identity

-API ML provides a Zowe CLI plugin to help administrators to generate a JCL for creating the mapping filter specific for the ESM installed on the target mainframe system.
+API ML provides a Zowe CLI plugin to help administrators generate a JCL for creating the mapping filter specific for the ESM installed on the target mainframe system.

-  See the [Identity Federation cli plugin](#)  <!--Add link --> documentation for details about how to use the plugin tool to set up the mapping in the ESM of your z/OS system.
+  See the [Identity Federation cli plugin](../../user-guide/cli-idfplugin.md) documentation for details about how to use the plugin tool to set up the mapping in the ESM of your z/OS system.

 Alternatively, administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity filter/s: